 But if your child needs braces, getting a free consultation for your child early could save them from years of unnecessary orthodontic treatment.
 And possibly save you thousands of dollars.

 What Is The Best Age For Braces?
 For Some Kids It’s Early in Life

 Certain tooth and bite problems can only be corrected in a growing child.
-Once a child has stopped growing these problems may require surgery to fix or other time-consuming, costly procedures.
+Once a child has stopped growing these problems may require surgery or other time-consuming, costly procedures.